 Website personalization is more than just providing personalized content on your site, it’s understanding where and how your customers can be reached at any point in the buying process.
 Employing the use of a 24-hour chatbot serves this need, and definitively fills one gap that you may be experiencing.

 The two main goals of a website are to attract and educate your visitors about what you have to offer.
 Your website needs to cover these basic website fundamentals.
 The final goal, however, should be some type of strong action for your visitors to take.
 It can be subscribing to a newsletter or blog, downloading a playbook, or setting up a consultation.

-With B2B sites especially, CTAs are crucial and a must-have, not an option.
+CTAs are crucial, not an option.
 You must offer actionable steps to these leads as they look around your site, otherwise, how are you going to get them to stay interested in you?
 For more examples of CTAs and where they can be placed on your page, click here.